Maria Pretorius

 In summary

-The primary function of a definition is to provide assessors with a set of criteria to help them identify the condition.
-Previous definitions highlighted that individuals with dyslexia often display a set of strengths in other areas, such as creative arts or problem-solving skills.
-Although it is not included in the Delphi Definition, the SASC guidelines for report writing emphasise the importance of assessors adopting a holistic view of strengths and difficulties.
-A diagnostic assessment will, therefore, offer parents, carers, and teachers a greater understanding of how the child processes information and learns best.
+The primary purpose of a definition is to equip assessors with a clear set of criteria to help identify the condition.
+Previous definitions have highlighted that individuals with dyslexia often exhibit strengths in various areas, such as creative arts and problem-solving skills.
+While it is unfortunate that these strengths are not included in the Delphi Definition, the SASC guidelines for report writing stress the importance of assessors taking a holistic view of both strengths and difficulties.

 Resources